Important Update: Waitlist for Child Care Assistance

 - What technology is required for providers to use the new provider portal?

-- Will providers’ payment schedules change?
+- Have providers’ payment schedules changed?